ktoso/rx-wiki/Observable-Utility-Operators.md

 ```

 ## synchronize( )
-#### force a poorly-behaving Observable to be well-behaved
+#### force an Observable to make synchronous calls and to be well-behaved

 [[images/rx-operators/synchronize.png]]

-The Observables implemented by RxJava are themselves well-behaved (except for the test observable returned by `never( )`), which is to say they call an observer's `onNext( )` closure zero or more times, and then call either the observer's `onCompleted( )` closure or the observer's `onError( )` closure (but never both) exactly once, and then call none of these closures thereafter.

-It is possible that you may encounter a poorly-behaved Observable, perhaps because it emits values on different threads and one thread continues calling `onNext( )` after another thread has terminated with `onError( )`.
-You can force such an Observable to be well-behaved by applying the `synchronize( )` method to it.
+It is possible for an Observable to invoke its Observers' methods asynchronously, perhaps in different threads.
+This could make an Observable poorly-behaved, in that it might invoke `onCompleted` or `onError` before one of its `onNext` invocations.
+You can force such an Observable to be well-behaved and synchronous by applying the `synchronize( )` method to it.

 ## timestamp( )
 #### attach a timestamp to every object emitted by an Observable